 - Start on your hands and knees, making sure your wrists are under your shoulders, hips slightly rocked back, toes turned under.

-- Put one arm behind your head.
+- Put your right arm behind your head.

 - On the inhale, rotate your elbow up towards the ceiling, keeping your chest open and your head up.